URI Template

 // will throw a League\Uri\UriTemplate\TemplateCanNotBeExpanded when trying to expand the `period` value.

-While this is not forbidden by the RFC, the UriTemplate class will throw an exception if an attempt is made to use the prefix modifier with a list of value.
+While the RFC does not forbid this, the UriTemplate class will throw an exception if an attempt is made to use the prefix modifier with a list of value.
 Other implementations will silently ignore the modifier but this package will trigger the exception to alert the user that something might be wrong and that the generated URI might not be the one expected.

 $template = 'https://api.twitter.com/{version}/search/{term:1}/{term}/{?q*,limit}';